Social Security Benefits News from the Eleventh Circuit Court of Appeals

 “With few exceptions, the claimant is allowed to present new evidence at each stage of this administrative process,” which includes the Appeals Council.
 Ingram v.
 Comm’r of Soc.
 Sec.
 Admin., 496 F.3d 1252, 1261 (11th Cir.
 2007).
 The Appeals Council has the discretion not to review the ALJ’s denial of benefits, but the Appeals Council “must consider new, material, and chronologically relevant evidence’ that the claimant submits.”
 Ingram, 496 F.3d at 1261.

-For more information on Social Security disability benefits and SSI, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law has been helping Social Security claimants with their disability claims for over 30 years.
+For more information on Social Security disability benefits and SSI, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+Gardberg & Kemmerly, P.C. has been helping Social Security claimants with their disability claims for over 30 years.